 While I enjoy spending time in Washington state, it’s always a treat to go down to Oregon to spend a weekend in Portland.
 It’s a fun city to get out in, and I love exploring new breweries and food carts while I’m there.
 I’ve been there for bachelorette parties, conferences, and just because countless times.

-I’ve explored many places in Oregon over the years, including the beautiful city of Astoria by the Columbia River and the amazing wineries of Willamette Valley.
-While I always recommend people visit different parts of a state, I also always tell people to allow time to visit Portland.
+I’ve explored many places in Oregon over the years, including the beautiful city of Astoria by the Columbia River and the excellent wineries of Willamette Valley.
+While I always recommend people visit different parts of a state, I always tell people to visit Portland.
 Many tourists stop by Portland for lunch on their way to another city, but I recommend spending a full 3 days in Portland to really experience the area.

 From how to get to Portland to the best things to do to a sample Portland weekend itinerary, this guide includes everything you need to explore The City of Roses.

 How to Get to Portland

 Regardless of where you’re traveling from and what mode of transport you’re looking to use, reaching Portland is easy.
 You can make your way to the city via plane, by train, or by driving yourself there.

 If the trip starts in one of the cities near Portland, using your car is a good option.
 There are many routes to choose from, including interstate 5 and interstate 84.
 If Portland is a stop as part of a long road trip, consider this Pacific Northwest road trip itinerary to add some fun to your drive.